 How to make an appointment

-Telephone our helpline, email or text (see contact page).
-Your first appointment is intended to provide information which will help you decide whether to opt for counselling.
+Your first appointment is intended to provide information which will help you decide whether you wish to go ahead with counselling.

-We aim to offer an appointment as soon as possible after you have contacted us; our aim is that this would be within 10 working days.
-You will be offered ongoing appointments as soon as possible thereafter.
+We aim to offer this first appointment as soon as possible after you have contacted us.
+Our aim is that this would be within 10 working days.
+You will then be offered ongoing appointments as soon as possible thereafter.

-However at busy times we may have to open a waiting list.
-If you are placed on the waiting list you will be contacted at regular times to let you know how things are progressing and to check that you still wish to see a counsellor.
+At busy times we may have to open a waiting list.
+If you are placed on the waiting list you will be contacted at regular times to let you know how things are progressing and to check that you still wish to receive counselling.

 Strict confidentiality is always maintained as it is an essential part of the counselling process.
-No personal information either verbal or written will be disclosed to anyone else outside without your written consent, unless you or someone is in danger.
+No personal information either verbal or written will be disclosed to anyone else outside without your written consent, unless you tell us you, or someone is in danger.